Chinese brokers woken from global dreams by market emergency

 "The top priority for Chinese brokers now is to protect the stock market," said an executive at a Chinese securities firm in Shanghai.

-Chinese brokers had been looking to use some of the cash they raised this year to expand their global reach and offer a full range of products and services abroad, complementing China’s internationalization of its currency.

-Haitong Securities, China's second-biggest brokerage, in December agreed to pay 379 euros for Portuguese investment bank Banco Espirito Santo de Investimento SA, while its Hong Kong-listed firm this year closed a deal to buy Asian brokerage Japaninvest Group plc.
+Haitong Securities (6837.HK), China's second-biggest brokerage, in December agreed to pay 379 euros for Portuguese investment bank Banco Espirito Santo de Investimento SA, while its Hong Kong-listed firm this year closed a deal to buy Asian brokerage Japaninvest Group plc.

 Now Haitong's attention is squarely on domestic matters, as its share price has tumbled about 35 percent since end-June.
 It has spent at least HK$313 million ($40 million) buying its own shares in Hong Kong in that period, according to company filings.